JustlfC03/GaussPET/README.md

 ![image](figs/figure2.png)
 Overview of the proposed model.
 The model comprises a primary forward pathway for MRI-to-PET synthesis and an auxiliary inverse pathway for PET-to-MRI reconstruction, where the latter serves as a regularizer to encourage the forward synthesis to retain MRI-consistent physiological structures.

+## 🚀 Results
 # ⚡ Visual comparison
 ![image](figs/figure3.png)
 Qualitative results under varying patch numbers.
 Five longitudinal cases are presented, showing the generated PET images and absolute error maps with respect to the ground-truth PET.
 Each case corresponds to one patient with two scans acquired at different time points.
 The proposed method maintains consistently high synthesis fidelity across different patch configurations.

-Quantitative evaluation of our approach under varying patch numbers.
+📄Quantitative evaluation of our approach under varying patch numbers.
 We compare the metric values across different patch configurations and report the associated 95% confidence intervals (95% CI) over five metrics.
 <table border="1">
   <thead>
     <tr>